Ready for a new lesson?

 Are you really going to tell me that after reading this, you are still going to try and optimize for the 2 %?

 Maybe 2% of your visitors will talk poorly about you and your pop-ups.

-But the thing is: those same 2% could NEVER become your Leads.
+But the thing is: that same 2 % will most likely NEVER become your Leads.
 So why would you care about them?
-They SHOULDN’T even be on your website!!
+They SHOULDN’T even be on your website!